BM-K/Sentence-Embedding-Is-All-You-Need/README.md

 # Korean-Sentence-Embedding
-The Korean Sentence Embedding Repository provides pre-trained models that are ready for instant download and use.
-Moreover, it offers an environment that is well-suited for personalized model training.
+The Korean Sentence Embedding Repository offers pre-trained models that can be easily downloaded and used immediately.
+Additionally, it provides an optimized environment for customized model training.

 ## Quick tour
 > **Note** <br>